 The Master of Arts in Counseling curriculum is designed to enable the student to:

-- 1. Conduct basic biblical interpretation and application with reference to the English Bible texts. - 2.
+- Conduct basic biblical interpretation and application with reference to the English Bible texts. - 2.
 State a basic understanding of the primary elements of Christian theology. - 3.
-Demonstrate knowledge, values and practices essential to personal spiritual formation. - 4.
-Exhibit knowledge, values and skills essential to effective ministerial and public leadership. - 5.
-Demonstrate basic competency in cultural intelligence and cultural exegesis.
+Demonstrate knowledge, values and practices essential to personal spiritual formation.

 Counseling Major